-Title of each class of securities to be registered Amount to be registered(2)(3) Proposed maximum aggregate offering price per share(3) Proposed maximum aggregate offering price(2)(3) Amount of registration fee Class A Ordinary Shares, par value \$0.0001 per share(1) 36,800,000 \$7.25 \$266,800,000 \$31,003(4) (1) American depository shares insuch a man deposit of Class A ardinary shares registered hereby will be registered under a construct registration statement on Form F. C. (Designation No. 222 shares registered hereby will be registered under a separate registration statement on Form F-6 (Registration No. 333ositary shares issuable upon deposit of Class A ordinar 200636).
-Each American depositary share represents two Class A ordinary shares.
-(2)
+Title of each class of securities to be registered Amount to be registered(2)(3) Proposed maximum aggregate offering price per share(3) Proposed maximum aggregate offering price(2)(3) Amount of registration fee Class A Ordinary Shares, par value \$0.0001 per share(1) 36,800,000 \$7.25 \$266,800,000 \$31,003(4)

-Includes 4,800,000 Class A ordinary shares that are issuable upon the exercise of the underwriters' over-allotment option.
+- (1) American depositary shares issuable upon deposit of Class A ordinary shares registered hereby will be registered under a separate registration statement on Form F-6 (Registration No. 333-200636).
+Each American depositary share represents two Class A ordinary shares. - 2) Includes 4,800,000 Class A ordinary shares that are issuable upon the exercise of the underwriters' over-allotment option.
 Also includes Class A ordinary shares initially offered and sold outside the United States that may be resold from time to time in the United States either as part of their distribution or within 40 days after the later of the effective date of this registration statement and the date the shares are first bona fide offered to the public.
-These Class A ordinary shares are not being registered for the purpose of sales outside the United States.
-Estimated solely for the purpose of determining the amount of registration fee in accordance with Rule 457(a) under the Securities Act of 1933.
+These Class A ordinary shares are not being registered for the purpose of sales outside the United States. - (3) Estimated solely for the purpose of determining the amount of registration fee in accordance with Rule 457(a) under the Securities Act of 1933.

-(4)Previously paid.
+Previously paid.